charliezye/charlie-vault/Work/Job Search/B&D Job.md

 	- Is there already internal documentation on the application?
 - How does your pipeline/architecture look right now?
 	- MVC,
+- What's the backend built in?
+	- Java and Node.js are generally faster than Python
+		- Up to 10x faster
+	- Java has much faster performance
+		- 10x+ less CPU seconds for Java/Node.js vs. Python
+		- On Amazon servers, EC2 pricing is based around compute capacity so this would save a lot of money
+		-
 - Is the goal microservices?
 API pipelines?
 	- Is there any machine learning you plan to/are already involving?